 A special pressure dressing was placed over your skin graft.
-This was designed to stay in place for 1 week so that you have no wound care for this site for the first week.
+This was designed to stay in place for 2 weeks so that you have no wound care for this site for the first two weeks.
 NEVER attempt to remove the original bandage.
+Avoid strenuous activity for at least 2 weeks following surgery.

-- 1. If this bandage becomes loose on any edges, do not remove any tape.
+1. If this bandage becomes loose on any edges, do not remove any tape.
 Apply more tape to the outside of the bandage to keep it airtight and maintain pressure.
 The first week is the most important period for a skin graft to have pressure.
-If you have any questions call our office. - 2.
-YOU SHOULD NOT GET THIS BANDAGE WET UNTIL YOU RETURN TO OUR OFFICE.
+If you have any questions call our office.

+2. YOU SHOULD NOT GET THIS BANDAGE WET UNTIL YOU RETURN TO OUR OFFICE.
 For some patients this means no showers.
 A bath is an alternative for most patients.
-You can also have someone wash your hair if your site is on the head or neck. - 3.
-You should expect some mild drainage from the wound to stain the edge of the bandage.
+You can also have someone wash your hair if your site is on the head or neck.

+3. You should expect some mild drainage from the wound to stain the edge of the bandage.
 If you experience excessive drainage, call our office.